-How to make these Halloween Monster Faces with your Toddlers
+How to make Halloween Monsters with Your Toddlers

 - Cut out the face shapes for your toddlers and preschoolers.
 We cut out a variety of different shapes that they could then add the features to.

 - Provide a selection of different coloured papers as well as some precut face features.
-A selection of googly eyes of different sizes and the glue sticks for your toddlers with some safety scissors and then.
+A selection of googly eyes of different sizes for the eyeballs and the glue sticks for your toddlers with some safety scissors and then.

 - Let them create.